quintendewettinck/complexity-thesis-support/README.md

     3. Add the country ISO3 and product HS codes and descriptions
     4. Filter the dataset on the selected country and product sample (removing small nodes)
     5. Compute RCA_cp, M_cp, diversity_c, ubiquity_p, ECI_c, PCI_p, proximity_pp, and relatedness_cp (dens_cp)
+    6. Export the country-product-year level dataset to `cp_df.csv`
 5. Create new script(s) for your analysis

 Note that the `data_processing.R` script serves as supporting material for the preprocessing of the data, and does not include all code required for the full analysis.